tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_stoplight.md

 {% if site.format == "kindle" or site.format == "pdf" %}

 {: .note}
-This content doesn't embed well in print, as it contains YouTube videos.
-Please go to https://idratherbewriting.com/learnapidoc/pubapis_stoplight.html to view the content.
+*Note: This content doesn't embed well in print, as it contains YouTube videos.
+Please go to [https://idratherbewriting.com/learnapidoc/pubapis_stoplight.html] to view the content.*
 {% elsif site.format == "web" %}

 <p><figure><iframe width="640" height="385" src="https://www.youtube.com/embed/0d-iO9WW1l4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><figcaption>Describing the JSON format in the responses can be especially tricky.
 Stoplight's visual modeling tools are especially helpful here because they allow you to automatically create the correct JSON schema definition from a block of JSON that you paste into the editor.</figcaption></figure></p>